Interlisp/Interlisp.github.io/content/en/medley/about/comments/_index.md

 ## Musings on Medley and Interlisp

-Various individuals thoughts on Interlisp and the Medley project can be found [here](stories).
+Various individuals' thoughts on Interlisp and the Medley project can be found [here](stories).

 ## Blogs and Online Discussions